Cable Links, Annuli and Sutured Floer homology: Unlink and Hopf link Summands, and Link Floer Homology

 Note that the connect sum operation is not a well defined operation on links; it depends on the component to which you connect sum.
-We suppress this for the sake of ease of notation.
+We suppress this to ease notation.

 Proposition~\ref{HFLhopf} is a version of~\cite[Proposition 9.2]{binns2020knot}.
-We note again that This yields infinite families of links that link Floer homology detects but neither Khovanov homology nor knot Floer homology detect - forests of unlinks, for example.
+We note again that this yields infinite families of links that link Floer homology detects but neither Khovanov homology nor knot Floer homology detect -- forests of unlinks, for example.

-Let $n(S,L)$ denote the \emph{geometric intersection number} of a surface $S$ and a link $L$.
-A result of Juhasz~\cite{juhasz2008floer} implies that
+Let $n(S,L)\geq 0$ denote the \emph{geometric intersection number} of a surface $S$ and an $n$ component link $L$.
+A result of Juh\'asz~\cite[Lemma 3.10]{juhasz2008floer} implies that the maximum not trivial $A_{1}$ grading of $\widehat{\HFL}(L)$ is given by

-This is the main technical tool we use to prove our propositions.
+More specifically, ~\cite[Lemma 3.10]{juhasz2008floer} states that the maximal non-trivial $A_1$ grading is given by $\frac{1}{2}(\chi(S')+I(S')-r(S',t))$, where these quantities are defined in ~\cite[Lemma 34]{juhasz2008floer}, and $S'$ is the image of $S$ in the exterior of $L$.
+Equation~\ref{eq:maxA1grading} is the main technical tool we use to prove our propositions.

 \begin{proof}[Proof of Proposition~\ref{HFLunknot}]